The "moral" or "lesson" of each tale is left to the reader to decide.

 Once a vulture learned to feel good about itself.

-Once a warbler couldn't get a song out of its head.
+Once a warbler just couldn't get an annoying song out of its head.

 Once a weak ego signed up for the trial offer of a home gym.

 Once a pair of wood ducks grew old together.

 Once a woodpecker suffered from Obsessive-Compulsive Disorder.

 Copyright © 2004-2020 by Geoffrey Grosshans Artwork by J. Savage